kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-21-mean-variance-std.md

 First of all, how this number was found?
 There are 2 ways you can get it:

 1) The first way is precise but very time-consuming.
 It includes measuring the height of every Japanese man (the *"population"* for this example), then summing all of the measurements and dividing it to the number of measurements.
-There are around 62 million men in Japan (on 2020 \[2\]), so:
+There are around 62 million men in Japan (in 2020 \[2\]), so:

 $$average_{male \ height} = \mu_{h_m} = \frac{h_1+h_2+h_3+\cdots+h_{62000000}}{62000000} $$